What makes Minnesota Private College Week different from other campus visits?

 Can I visit schools before or after the event?

 Yes, you are welcome to schedule visit at another time.
-If you like what you see during the week, we encourage you to come back later for a full college tour.
-Call the admissions office at the college for details or check its website for details.
+If you like what you see during the week or can't coming during the week it's held, we encourage you to come back later for a full college tour.
+You’ll find details on other visit options on our College Explorations page.

 If I my family doesn't have a car, how do I get to your colleges, especially in Greater Minnesota?

 Getting around to visit our colleges doesn’t need to be an obstacle.
 First, check if any of your friends are going to the colleges that interest you.
 You might be able to get a ride with one of them.
 If that isn’t possible, review our list of alternative transportation options.